eens1/hugo/content/fr/bible/vulgata/novum-testamentum/08-2-corinthii/chap006.md

 6 in castitate, in scientia, in longanimitate, in suavitate, in Spiritu sancto, in charitate non ficta,

-7 in verbo veritatis, in virtute Dei, per arma iustitiæ a dextris, et a sinistris,
+7 in verbo veritatis, in virtute Dei, per arma iustitiae a dextris, et a sinistris,

 8 per gloriam, et ignobilitatem, per infamiam, et bonam famam: ut seductores, et veraces, sicut qui ignoti, et cogniti: